The Missouri Course Access Program (MOCAP)

 Because virtual instruction can be an effective education option for some students, the Belton School District offers virtual courses to students through district staff or by contracting a third party approved by the state board of education for those courses offered through a MOCAP provider.
 The Belton School District’s preferred vendor is Launch.
 The curriculum is aligned to Missouri Learning Standards and Belton School District.
 It provides a rigorous course and curriculum which meets the state and Belton School District standards, allowing parents and the district to view daily progress.
 These standards give the district the capacity to intervene if a student is struggling with a course.

-In brief, MO Senate Bill 603 states that: Students who have been enrolled full time in a public or charter school for at least one semester immediately prior, may enroll part-time or full-time in the Missouri Course Access and Virtual School Program (MOCAP).
+In brief, MO Senate Bill 603 states: Students who have been enrolled full time in a public or charter school for at least one semester immediately prior, may enroll part-time or full-time in the Missouri Course Access and Virtual School Program (MOCAP).
 Enrollment must be approved by the Belton School District.
 A student with a documented medical or psychological condition that prevented the student from attending school during the previous semester shall be exempt from the requirement that a student is enrolled full-time in and attended a public school for at least one semester in order to enroll in Missouri Course Access and Virtual School Program courses.

 Applying for MOCAP